General Overview: Conditions, Gear, Tents

 - Personal gear: camera, medicines, hand warmers, baby wipes, etc.

-- Ear plugs(sleeping)
+- Ear plugs(for sleeping)

 - Helmet for riding snowmobiles (optional)